 Smith & Burrows beckon Christmas at the Union Chapel | Live music

-Tom Smith and Andy Burrows are the perfect match for this intimate stage: the pair is here to showcase their collaboration Christmas album Funny Looking Angels.
+Tom Smith and Andy Burrows are the perfect match for this intimate stage: the pair are here to showcase their collaborative Christmas album Funny Looking Angels.

 Tom is slim and tall; he looks fragile but when he starts to sing his voice is full, powerful and deep – just as on the record.
-The same intensity but even more compelling.
+It’s the same intensity, but even more compelling.

 The setlist is a mix of covers from the 80s, covers of their respective bands (Editors and Razorlight) and the songs they wrote together.

-The concert begins with Wonderful Life of Black, followed by the album’s title track Funny Looking Angels.
-This is a genuine partnership, Tom and Andy’s voices fitting to find a perfect balance.
+The concert begins with Black’s Wonderful Life, followed by the album’s title track Funny Looking Angels.
+This is a genuine partnership, Tom and Andy’s voices fitting together to find a perfect balance.

-The audience participates irresistibly with hand claps and soft singalongs.
-A few more covers – including one dedicated to the end of REM – and the duo disappears to come back few minutes later with a surprise.
-They had put on angel wings and brought Christmas to the church!
+The audience can’t help but join in with clapping and soft singalongs.
+A few more covers – including one dedicated to the end of REM – and the duo disappears to come back a few minutes later with a surprise.
+They have put on angel wings and truly brought Christmas to the church.

-It really seems that, on this 25th of December, only the snow is missing.
-The Christmas Song, As the Snowflakes Fall and This Ain’t New Jersey.
-But they saved the best for last: another swap of position, Tom is back at the piano for their astonishing festive single When the Thames Froze.
-A marvellous moment.
+It really seems that on this 25th of December, as we watch festive renditions of The Christmas Song, As the Snowflakes Fall and This Ain’t New Jersey, only the snow is missing.
+But they save the best for last, and after another swap, Tom is back at the piano for their astonishing festive single When the Thames Froze.
+A marvellous moment to end the night.

 Filippo L’Astorina, The Editor